-Figure 7.13 Event Search for Backup
+Figure 7.
+12 Event Search for Backup

-- 2. Select record files to export. - 1) Select an alarm input in the list and click Quick Export button to enter Export interface. - Clicking Details button will take you to the interface with detailed information of all channels triggered by the selected alarm input.
+- 2. Select record files to export. - 1) Select an alarm input in the list and click Quick Export to enter Export interface. - 2) Clicking Details will take you to the interface with detailed information of all channels triggered by the selected alarm input.
+You can view detailed information of the record file, e.g. start time, end time and file size.